pymacaron/pages/models.md

             $ref: '#/definitions/Hello'
 ```

-The python method 'helloworld.api.do_ask' would look take a 'Question' instance as first argument:
+The python method 'helloworld.api.do_ask' will receive a 'Question' instance as
+first argument:

 ```python
 def do_ask(question):